Minors – Emancipation of Minor – Wyoming

 (i) Minor’s parents consent to the proposed emancipation;

-(ii) Minor is living or is willing to live apart from his parents and is substantially able to provide maintenance and self-support without parental guidance and supervision;
+(ii) Minor is living or is willing to live apart from his parents and is substantially able to provide self-maintenance and support without parental guidance and supervision;

 (iii) Minor demonstrates he is sufficiently mature and knowledgeable to manage his personal affairs without parental assistance; and